Business structure in Brazil has been saved

-However, the IMF (International Monetary Fund) expect that Brazil recover from this slowdown in its economy in the long term and reaches the 5th overall global position as the main economy in 2050.
+However, the IMF (International Monetary Fund) expect that as Brazil recover from this slowdown in its economy in the long term and reaches back the 5th global position between the main economies in 2050.

-Source: IMF, CIA World Factbook, US Geological Survey, ONU, FAO, IBGE, Bacen and EIU.
+Source: IMF, CIA World Factbook, US Geological Survey, UN, FAO, IBGE, Bacen and EIU.
 Last available data.

 This IMF forecast of the Brazilian growth prospect, focus on the aspect that the country appears as one of the main agricultural producers and one of the main commodities exporters in the world.
 In the long term, if economic environment gets better retaking in addition to the structural reform agenda, the growth of the Brazilian economy may upwards the next years.
 The international authority estimates a growth of 0.9% in 2019 and 2,0% in 2020 for Brazil's Gross Domestic Product (GDP).